Customer Onboarding: 19 Amazing Ideas to Better Onboard Customers

 • Increased customer lifetime value

 Customer lifetime value is the total value a customer brings to your business throughout their relationship with your brand.
-By providing a smooth and easy onboarding experience, businesses can encourage customers to keep using their products or services.
+By providing a smooth and easy onboarding experience, companies can encourage customers to keep using their products or services.

 • Reduced churn